tintinweb/DSAregenK/README.md

 * a signed message consisting of:
   * h(m) ... hashed message
   * (r,s)... signature
-* at least two messages with equal 'r'
+* [modus #1] at least two messages with equal 'r'
+* [modus #2] at least one message with weak 'k' (small value or within a smaller range since we're bruteforcing 'k')

 Example:
 =========

-See example.py for another example using PyCrypto's DSA
+See example.py

 Code: